suika2engine/suika2/doc/reference.md

 This command plays a video file.
 At the moment, this functionality is enabled on Windows and Mac only.

-On Windows, please use `.wmv` video file format.
+On Windows, please use the `.wmv` video file format.
-On Mac, please use `.mp4` video file format.
+On Mac, please use the `.mp4` video file format.

 Video files are stored in `mov` directory.
 `mov` directory is not stored in `data01.arc` file.